Ahpra English Language Requirements for IMG Doctors

 Sources & methodology

 Every figure on this page — the accepted tests, the Table 1 and Table 2 minimum scores, the two-sitting rule, the validity window, the education pathways and the recognised-country list — is drawn from Ahpra's own primary pages and the two registration-standard PDFs, verified on 3 July 2026.
 Because the minimum scores changed on 23 April 2026, both score tables are shown; the authoritative current numbers live on Ahpra's "Accepted English language tests" page (Table 2), not in the older standard PDFs' appendices.
-This is general information about the standard, not immigration or legal advice — always confirm the current requirements against Ahpra before you book a test or lodge an application.
+This is general information about the standard, not immigration or legal advice — always confirm the current requirements against Ahpra and the Medical Board before you book a test or lodge an application.

 - Ahpra — Accepted English language tests (primary; holds Table 1 and Table 2 scores, the two-sitting rule, validity window and One Skill Retake)